captainbrosset/domprofiler/README.md

 ## How to install

-Install the addon from AMO: https://addons.mozilla.org/en-US/firefox/addon/dom-profiler/ (or use the XPI in this repository).
+The addon isn't yet on addons.mozilla.org so you'll need to insall it by drag'n'dropping the XPI in this repository to your browser.

 Note that this addon will only work when using the devtools in a local browser tab, not when debugging a remote device (via the WebIDE).
+At least until issue #10 is fixed.

 ## How to build and run